CoderDojoBrighton/christmas-projects/content/docs/python/snowman/_index.md

 ## Setting Up the Screen

-We need to set up the idth and height of the screen to draw on.
+We need to set up the width and height of the screen to draw on.
 We can save these values as a *variable* so that it is easy to understand your code
 {{% hint info %}}
 **What is a variable?**